 Ideas:

-Pro-tip: You can also ask a few kids to bring their favourite game & teach it to the other kids there.
+Pro-tip: You can also invite children to bring along their favourite board game and teach it to the others.
+It’s a great way to help them break the ice.

 Planning tips for kid’s wedding activities